dividuum/info-beamer/doc/manual.md

     user:~$ echo -n "path:data" | netcat -u localhost 4444

-Where `path` is the complete path to the node (in case of nested nodes) and maybe a suffix. `data` is the data you want to send.
-XXX listens for incoming UDP packets on port 4444.
+Where `path` is the complete path to the node (in case of nested nodes) and maybe a suffix. `data` is the data you want to send. `info-beamer` listens for incoming UDP packets on port 4444.

-XXX will dispatch packets to the node that best matches the specified path.
+`info-beamer` will dispatch packets to the node that best matches the specified path.
 Let's say you have two nodes:

     :::text
     nested